 - 5.34 All construction traffic will route to the Site from the A55, via the B5112.
 To the north of Carmel, vehicles will turn left off the B5122 onto an unnamed road, before turning right into the main Site access, where the site compound is to be located.
-Other routes to the Site have been reviewed and this route is considered the most appropriate following a site visit and traffic count surveys. - 5.35 All deliveries will be unloaded in the site compound, with smaller vehicles (maximum 10m rigid) then transporting materials to the respective land parcels. - 5.36 Access from and egress to the public highway will occur in a forward gear at all times and appropriate car parking will be provided in the site compound, with parking on-street by contractors prohibited at all times. - 5.37 Construction traffic and access arrangements will be managed in accordance with the CEMP and Construction Traffic Management Plan ('CTMP').
-The Outline CTMP (Appendix 10.2) sets out the strategy for the following: - Site access; - Site compound; - Construction traffic routing; - Construction vehicle trip generation and vehicle dimensions; - Mitigation measures; and - Highway condition surveys requirements.
+Other routes to the Site have been reviewed and this route is considered the most appropriate following a site visit and traffic count surveys.
+Construction of access routes will involve the removal of existing vegetation, grassland and hedgerow on Site, which will be retained following removal.

+- 5.35 Access from and egress to the public highway will occur in a forward gear at all times and appropriate car parking will be provided in the site compound, with parking on-street by contractors prohibited at all times.

+- 5.36 Construction traffic and access arrangements will be managed in accordance with the CEMP and Construction Traffic Management Plan (CTMP).
+The Outline CTMP (Appendix 10.2) sets out the strategy for the following:

+- Site access;

+- Site compound;

+- Construction traffic routing;

+- Construction vehicle trip generation and vehicle dimensions;

+- Mitigation measures; and

+- Highway condition surveys requirements.